 It is with thanks to the sponsors, judges and Geelong region producers who make the Geelong Wine Show one of the standout regional wine shows in Australia.

-This annual dinner is open to both wine industry and public with tickets from 16 September 2019.
+On the evening we will witness the induction to the Geelong Wine Industry Hall of Fame.
+This annual dinner is open to both wine industry and public with tickets announced soon.

 Dress code: Formal

 Tickets are limited.
 Don’t miss your chance to attend this prestigious evening and celebrate the award-winning wines of Geelong.

 Tickets $149 per person (+ booking fee)

 - To promote excellence in wine growing in the region.

 - To provide winegrowers with a benchmarking opportunity for their wines.

 - To broadly promote the wines of the region to the wine trade and wine drinking public.

 - To identify the best wines of the region each year.

 - To foster links between sponsors and the wine industry.